 2022 Semester One (1223) (15 POINTS)

 An advanced physics course covering classical mechanics and thermal physics.
 Key topics are linear and rotational motion in three dimensions, fluids, oscillations and mechanical waves, and the laws of thermodynamics.
 The course will cover both fundamental principles and applied topics, such as planetary dynamics and spacecraft navigation, ultrasound, atmospheric physics and materials science.
 This course is a core physics course and builds upon the content of PHYSICS 120 and PHYSICS 121 and is required for most stage 3 physics courses.
 The course includes lectures, assessed tutorials to help gain the skills in physics problem solving and a laboratory component for students to develop skills in experimental techniques.

 Capabilities Developed in this Course

 |Capability 4:||Communication and Engagement|

 - Summarise the main concepts and theories of classical and thermal physics.
 (Capability 1)

-- Solve problems in classical and thermal physics, both approximately to an order-of-magnitude or in detail, in physics by combining their knowledge of physics and maths.
+- Solve problems in classical and thermal physics, both approximately to an order-of-magnitude and in detail, by combining their knowledge of physics and maths.
 (Capability 2 and 3)

 - Solve these problems analytically, numerically and computationally.
 (Capability 2 and 3)